ballerina-platform/ballerina-dev-website/learn/references/style-guide/coding-conventions/expressions.md

 * Do not keep spaces between the function name and opening parentheses `(`.

-* If it is unable to keep the function invocation in a single line due to it exceeding the maximum line length, split it into a new line based on the best practices given in [Line Breaks](/learn/style-guide/coding-conventions/#line-breaks).
+* If it is not possible to keep the function invocation in a single line due to it exceeding the maximum line length, split it into a new line based on the best practices given in [Line Breaks](/learn/style-guide/coding-conventions/#line-breaks).

 **Example,**